bloomreach/brxm/archetype/main/src/main/resources/archetype-resources/README.txt

     mvn -Pdocker.run,mysql

-To run the image with a postgresql database, add the provided database name, username and password below to the properties section of your project's pom.xml:
+To run the image with an external postgresql database, add the provided database name, username and password below to the properties section of your project's pom.xml:

     <postgresql.db.host>DATABASE_HOSTNAME</postgresql.db.host>